 There's no doubt about it, technology consumes the majority of our lives nowadays.
 From smartphones and tablets to 3D printers and Virtual Reality - technology is rapidly evolving and doesn't look to be slowing down any time soon.
 With various technologies being used every day in the workplace it has to be questioned, is this good for us?
 Does technology enhance or inhibit our health and does it make us better or worse employees?

 Tied to Work?

-Only a few years ago people would leave work and that would be the end of their working day.
-Now times have changed.
-With the advances in technology and people having smartphones, some employers expect to be able to reach their staff no matter the time of day.
+Only a few years ago, when people left work, that would be the end of their working day.
+Oh how times have changed.
+With the advances in technology and the constant use of smartphones, some employers expect to be able to reach their staff no matter the time of day.
 Video interaction platforms such as Skype and FaceTime enable some international employers to conduct meetings at any point in the day to accommodate teams in various time zones.
-Being constantly reachable could contribute to employees’ stress.
+Being constantly reachable could contribute to employees' stress.
 A recent study found that extended work availability is linked with decreased calmness, mood and energy levels.
 Whilst smartphones assist with flexible working, it seems that boundaries need to be established between employees and employers to reduce the chance of stress.